vuongducphuong/documentation/content/applications/sales/crm/pipeline/multi_sales_team.rst

 .. image:: multi_sales_team/team-overview-three-dot-menu.png
    :align: center
-   :alt: Click the Three Dot Menu in Odoo CRM dashboard to view documents and create opportunities.
+   :alt: Click the Three Dot Menu in Leansoft CRM dashboard to view documents and create opportunities.

 Click on the :guilabel:`Pipeline` button to go directly to that team's CRM pipeline.